Environment-and-Seniors-Health-Emory/Getting_started/HPC_cluster_GUI_Jupyter_Guide.md

 ### 7. Open R script to link the session
 Click 'New --> R' at upper-right corner to srart an R notebook.

+### 8. Manually kill the job to release the memory/CPU resources
 After R session, use Crtl-C to end the Jupyter server.

+Manually kill a job according to its PID number, so that the resources will be properly released:
+`top -o %MEM`
+`kill -9 PID`

 Type 'exit' to end the interactive-cpu node.